Top Memphis, TN Trusts Lawyers Near You

 What Is a Trust?

-A trust is a legal arrangement in which a person transfers assets to another party to hold and manage for the benefit of beneficiaries.
-Trusts are widely used in estate planning to ensure their loved ones are well cared for in the years to come.
+A trust is a legal arrangement in which you transfer your assets to another party to hold and manage for the benefit of your beneficiaries.
+Trusts are widely used in estate planning to ensure that loved ones are financially secure in the years to come.
 Because trust and estate laws can be complicated, it is recommended to consult with a trust lawyer near you, as each state has its own laws.
 There are several distinct types of trusts, including:

 - Asset protection trusts